Tips for road trips with dogs

 Take practice trips ahead of time.

-Consider trying behavioral training methods if you know that your dog is predominantly anxious during car rides.
+Consider trying behavioral training methods if your dog is predominantly anxious during car rides.

 Before leaving on a long road trip with your dog, take some short practice trips that end in joyful experiences for them.

-Rides to the dog park or a favorite pet store, for instance, will help form more positive alliances with driving.
+For instance, rides to the dog park or a favorite pet store will help form more positive alliances with driving.

 Pack the essentials

-Packing your pet’s food and water treats, medicine, toys, feeding bowls, and other supplies will assist keep you out of stores and veterinary offices, which can be crowded places that put you at augmented risk of contracting the virus.
+Packing your pet’s food and water treats, medicine, toys, feeding bowls, and other supplies will assist in keeping you out of stores and veterinary offices, which can be crowded places that put you at augmented risk of contracting the virus.

 Remember to bring equipment to pick up pet waste so that everything can be disposed of securely.